andrew-quintana/backyard_bird_cam/docs/pi_setup.md

 4. **Permissions issues**
    - Ensure all scripts are executable: `chmod +x scripts/*.py scripts/*.sh`
    - Check that the data directory is writable: `chmod -R 755 data`

+5. **Transfer script not finding images**
+   - Make sure you're using the correct username when running the transfer script
+   - The default path is `/home/username/backyard_bird_cam/data/photos/`
+   - You can specify a custom path: `./scripts/transfer_images.sh username ip_address /custom/path/to/photos`